Malachov/mylogging/README.md

 except Exception:
     mylogging.traceback_warning("Maybe try to use something different than 0")

-# In case we don't want to warn, but we have error that should be printed anyway and not based on warning settings, we can use user_message that return extended that we can use...
+# In case we don't want to warn, but we have error that should be printed anyway and not based on warning settings, we can use user_message that return extended string that we can use...

-mylogging.user_message("I will be printed anyway")
+print(mylogger.user_message("I will be printed anyway"))

+# If you want to log to file, just add the path (with log suffix) on the beginning

+mylogging._TO_FILE = "path/to/my/file.log"

 ```

 This is the result of the upper snippet